datasapiens/cachier/README.md

 - 2 - s2 compression
 - 3 - lz4 compression

-If the engine is created in the following way `compression.NewEngine(1)` only input compressed with zstd can be decompressed because `compression.Engine` contains only one provider (zstd) (it can be changed)
+If the engine is created in the following way `compression.NewEngine(1,nil)` the data are compressed with Zstd method.

 Other compression providers can be easily added to the `Engine`: